Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Results and Analysis

 Traditionally, the Pareto dominance relationship is defined as a binary relationship between two solutions $\mathcal{A}$ and $\mathcal{B}$ with respect to a set of objectives $\mathbf{F}$ (assuming minimization), from which $\mathcal{A}$ dominates $\mathcal{B}$ is denoted as:

 whereby $f_{i,\mathcal{A}}$ and $f_{i,\mathcal{B}}$ are the values of the $i$th objective for solution $\mathcal{A}$ and $\mathcal{B}$, respectively.

 However, since it is unclear about the relative importance within/between the global and local features, while it is difficult for us to precisely define their preferences, it is natural to see every global and local feature as an independent objective.
-Yet, this would lead to too many non-dominated and incomparable models, since we have a total of eight features~\cite{DBLP:journals/csur/LiLTY15}.
-To mitigate this, we consider two objectives at a time, one from global features and the other from the local features; we examine all the possible combinations.
+Yet, this would lead to too many Pareto non-dominated and incomparable models, since we have a total of eight features~\cite{DBLP:journals/csur/LiLTY15}. \mytag{R1C3} To mitigate this and verify our theory, we examine three alternative variants:

+\begin{itemize} \item \textbf{No aggregation:} Pick a combination of landscape features at a time (one from global features and the other from the local features) without aggregation over the combinations of global and local features. \item \textbf{Majority vote:} Conduct majority vote over all possible combinations of global and local features. \item \textbf{Weighted sum:} perform weighted sum aggregation over all possible combinations of global and local features. \end{itemize}

-Specifically, according to our definition of the \textbf{\textit{landscape dominance}} for ``useful'' model from Section~\ref{Sec:Theory}, we define and instantiate two objectives (the models are trained and tested using the sample size in Table~\ref{tb:systems} for calculating the landscape features):
+We examine all the possible comparisons between any two models under each of the above options.
+Specifically, according to our definition of the \textbf{\textit{landscape dominance}} for ``useful'' model from Section~\ref{Sec:Theory}, we define and instantiate two important components (the models are trained and tested using the sample size in Table~\ref{tb:systems} for calculating the landscape features):

 \begin{itemize} \item \textbf{Absolute deviation of a global feature $\Delta g$:} We measure the distance between the feature of the model emulated landscape ($g_{model}$) and that of the real landscape ($g_{system}$): $\Delta g= |g_{system} - g_{model}|$.
 Note that $g_{model}$ and $g_{system}$ are computed using the same points in the testing dataset. \item \textbf{A local feature $l$:} We directly measure the landscape features ($l$) of the landscape built by the models.
 For the ease of exposition, we additively convert all features such that a smaller value represents easier local optima case. \end{itemize} We expect both $\Delta g$ and $l$ to be smaller.
+Yet, the above variants also lead to diverse actual realization of the landscape dominance.

-Given two surrogate models $\mathcal{A}$ and $\mathcal{B}$, the proposed {landscape dominance} can be formalized by revising and specializing the Pareto dominance with the above two objectives as:
+For the ``no aggregation'' variant, given two surrogate models $\mathcal{A}$ and $\mathcal{B}$, the proposed {landscape dominance} can be formalized by directly leveraging the Pareto dominance on the two objectives of a chosen global and local feature combination as: